Info Source 2024 : Library and Archives Canada

 Introduction to Info Source

-Info Source: Sources of Federal Government and Employee Information provides information about the functions, programs, activities and related information holdings of government institutions subject to the Access to Information Act and the Privacy Act.
-It provides individuals and employees of the government (current and former) with relevant information to access personal information about themselves held by government institutions subject to the Privacy Act and to exercise their rights under the Privacy Act.
+Info Source describes the programs and activities, as well as the information holdings related to programs and activities, of government institutions subject to the Access to Information Act to facilitate the right of access.
+It also provides individuals, including current and former employees of the Government of Canada, with relevant information to access personal information about themselves held by government institutions subject to the Privacy Act and to exercise their rights under the Privacy Act.

-The Introduction and an index of institutions subject to the Access to Information Act and the Privacy Act are available centrally.
+An index of institutions that are subject to the Access to Information Act and the Privacy Act is available centrally.

-The Access to Information Act and the Privacy Act assign overall responsibility to the President of Treasury Board (as the designated Minister) for the government-wide administration of the legislation.
+The Access to Information Act and the Privacy Act assign overall responsibility for the government-wide administration of the legislation to the President of Treasury Board as the designated Minister.

 Background

 Founded in 1872 as a division within the Department of Agriculture, the Dominion Archives was transformed into the autonomous Public Archives of Canada in 1912 and renamed the National Archives of Canada in 1987.
+The National Library of Canada was originally established by an Act of Parliament in 1953.

 Since inception, LAC has reported to Parliament through the Minister of Canadian Heritage.